JointPhysicsAnalysisCenter/MTHS-Code/README.md

 In your web browser, navigate to the Pluto interface.
 Open the notebook files.

-# README

-## Practical Exercise: Correlated Fits to Monte Carlo Sampled Two-Point Correlators

-In this practical exercise, we perform correlated fits to Monte Carlo sampled two-point correlators, calculated from Wilson lines for a $L=32$ lattice with periodic boundary conditions.

 ### Notes and Tips

 - For Julia notes, visit [JuliaNotes.jl](https://m3g.github.io/JuliaNotes.jl/stable/).